Cameron Myers: Early life

-From Canberra, Myers attends Lake Ginnindera College.
+From Canberra, Myers graduated from Lake Ginnindera College in 2024.

-From aged 10 he trained with [Lee Bobbin].
-At age 14 Bobbin started training Myers with Dick Telford and his elite group including Olympic 1500-metre runner Jye Edwards.
-He also runs for Bankstown Athletics Club in Sydney.
+From aged 10 he trained with Lee Bobbin.
+At age 14, Bobbin started training Myers with Dick Telford and his elite group including Olympic 1500-metre runner Jye Edwards.
+He also runs for the Bankstown Track Club in Sydney.

 Career

-2022:Aussie 1 mile champ
+2022

-Myers won the Albie Thomas 1 Mile Australian Championship on December 5 2022, at The Crest in Sydney.
+Myers won the Albie Thomas 1 Mile Australian Championship on 5 December 2022, at The Crest in Sydney.

-2023:16yo world-record holder
+2023

-Myers broke Ryan Gregson’s Australian under-18 record for the 1500 metres by more than three seconds when he ran 4:07.04 on January 24, 2023.
+Myers broke Ryan Gregson's Australian under-18 record for the 1500 metres by more than three seconds when he ran 3:40.6 on 23 January 2023.